 Having a good stock of games is critical for a successful online casino, and LeoVegas certainly meet the requirements in this area.
 I will get onto the slots in a minute, but one of the things that makes this casino so appealing is the number of other types of games they include.

 A lot of casinos throw in the odd instant win game here and there, or host a few dozen jackpots, but if you want real choice in these areas then LeoVegas is the one for you.
-There are 60+ scratch cards, 25+ classic slots from the good old days, and a whopping 90+ jackpots.
-Not to mention the 50+ table games, which are mostly blackjack and roulette but joker poker is nestled in there along with a few others.
+There are scratch cards, classic slots from the good old days, and a whopping 90+ jackpots.
+Not to mention the 50+ table games, which are mostly blackjack and roulette but there are some others nestled in there alongside.
 No video poker though, sadly.

 If you want more of that sort of thing then the live casino offers an absolute gold mine of roulette, blackjack, baccarat, poker, and game show style games all hosted by professional dealers streamed live to your screen.
-There are also fast play VIP, and LeoVegas exclusive tables to take advantage of.
+There are also LeoVegas exclusive tables to take advantage of.

 No one could accuse LeoVegas of skimping out on game choice or variety.
-There are nearly 2000 slot titles at this casino… but absolutely no way to filter your way through them.
+There are over 2500 slot titles at this casino… but absolutely no good way to filter your way through them.